A. J. Gass

 In 131 career games, Gass amassed 440 defensive tackles, 92 special teams tackles, 13 pass knockdowns, 12 quarterback sacks, eight forced fumbles, 22 tackles for losses, 10 fumble returns and three interceptions.
 He became known for his hard-nosed play and punishing hits on defence and special teams, emerging as a leader and fan favorite at Commonwealth Stadium (referred to as the "heart and soul" of the Green and Gold defence).

 On January 31, 2008, Gass announced his retirement as a player and was hired as a defensive assistant on the Edmonton coaching staff.
-"On the field, A.J.
-Gass played with heart, toughness and intelligence and I believe he'll carry those qualities with him to become a very successful coach," said Head Coach Danny Maciocia.
+"On the field, A. J. Gass played with heart, toughness and intelligence and I believe he'll carry those qualities with him to become a very successful coach," said head coach Danny Maciocia.

-In the summer of 2010 Gass accepted a job and assistant coaching position at Servite High School in Southern California, where he lives with his wife Stacey and their two young children.
-In 2013, he was named Head Coach of Varsity Football for the Servite Friars in the highly regarded Trinity League of the PAC 5.
+In the summer of 2010, Gass accepted a job and assistant coaching position at Servite High School in Southern California, where he lives with his wife Stacey, and their two young children.
+In 2013, he was named head coach of varsity football for the Friars of the highly regarded Trinity League in the CIF-Southern Section's Pac-5 Division.
+In two seasons, Gass led Servite to the playoffs twice with an overall record of 10–13.

+In 2021 Gass joined the University of Alberta Golden Bears coaching staff as defensive coordinator.